Machilipatnam: Economy

 Machilipatnam is known for its handloom industry, which produces Kalamkari textiles exported to United States and other Asian countries.

 Other notable local industries are boat building and fishing.
 Machilipatnam was a trading base for the Europeans in the 17th century and known for minting copper coins, exporting diamonds, textiles etc., through the port.

 The AP state government is taking measures to bring back the glory of the former port city.
 On 7 February 2019, it has started construction of a deep seaport and associated industrial corridor under the Machilipatnam Area Development Authority.

 Culture

 Art and handicrafts

 Machilipatnam Kalamkari is a handcrafted dyed block-painting of a fabric.
 It is performed at the nearby town of Pedana and was registered with geographical indication from Andhra Pradesh.
 Machilipatnam and Srikalahasti styles are the only existing Kalamkari style works present in India.

 Dance

-Kuchipudi, a popular Indian Classical Dance form, originated at Kuchipudi, 25 kilometers from Machilipatnam.
+Kuchipudi, a popular Indian Classical Dance form, originated at Kuchipudi, 25 km from Machilipatnam.